bikashrpadhy/Vinayakas/README.md

    - After training and prediction, the code creates a zip archive containing the training results (runs) and saves it as "runs.zip."

 ## 7. Methodology Summary:
-   - The methodology involves data download, dataset preparation, YOLOv8 model training, and object detection on test data using a pre-trained model.
+   - The methodology involves data download, dataset preparation, YOLOv8 model training, and object detection on test data using a pre-trained from the command line interface.
 The code uses the Ultralytics library to facilitate YOLO-based object detection tasks.
 ## Workflow diagram
 ![Object_detection_best_model pt](https://github.com/prasadmangala02/Vinayakas/assets/61779823/b39ca9f6-cbc9-4d15-ab61-fb4b1a07249a)